DayZLives/Overpoch-Loot-Tables-for-1.0.6.2/README.md

 2. Unpack your mission PBO and copy the ***dayz_code*** folder over to the root of your mission folder.

     Note: if you already have this folder from installing other mods, then just copy the CrgLoot folder into the configs directory.
 If you don't have a configs directory, make one.

 3. Edit ***description.ext***

-    Find this code:
+    Find this line:

       ```sqf
       #include "\z\addons\dayz_code\Configs\CfgLoot\CfgLoot.hpp"